saveegupta/CineMatch-Personalized-Movie-Recommendations-using-Deep-AutoEncoders/README.md

-# Movie Recommendation System Using Autoencoders
+# CineMatch: Personalized Movie Recommendations using Deep AutoEncoders

 ## Overview
 This repository contains a movie recommendation system built using autoencoders.
 The system leverages the **MovieLens** dataset to provide personalized recommendations based on user preferences.